Jessica Lucnik / Posted 3.14.2017

 H2H marketing is about incorporating humans and allowing them to be a part of your conversation.
 Here at Q Digital Studio, we have been working on H2H marketing by putting real-life photos of our team on the website, using real photos for the background of our article banners (no stock photos here!), and sharing more stories on our blog.
 Personally, H2H marketing fits with my personality; I’m very much a people person and I love learning about other people, their challenges, and their successes.
 Our experience with H2H marketing has been rich and rewarding compared to previous, old school marketing methodologies.

 Digital Marketing Strategist

 Jessica Lucnik is the Digital Marketing Strategist for Q Digital Studio, a web design and development studio in Denver, Colorado.
 She is an innovative, solutions-oriented marketer with a keen eye for detail.
-Jessica believes digital marketing is part technology, part content strategy, part markering-art and science.
-She brings many years of marketing experience to the team and has worked with a variety of nonprofit and global organizations.
+Jessica believes digital marketing is part technology, part content strategy, part marketing-art and science.
+She leverages years of marketing experience and has worked with a variety of nonprofit and global organizations.
 Jessica manages marketing automation programs while building SEO and web performance optimization for some of Q Digital Studio's client partners, as well as supporting Q's internal marketing campaigns.
-For thoughts on digital marketing, social media and creative solutions, connect with her on LinkedIn and follower her on twitter @jeslooch.
+For thoughts on digital marketing, social media and creative solutions, connect with her on LinkedIn or follow her on twitter @jeslooch.